Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: Introduction

-which induces the matrix recursion representation on Grothendieck rings. \end{thm*}
+which induces the matrix recursion representation on Grothendieck rings. \end{thmroman}

-The source of the functor is the ``degrading'' of $\dgrm$, i.e.~the ungraded category obtained by forgetting the grading on $\Hom$-spaces in $\dgrm$.
-The target of the functor is a certain ``matrix category'' constructed as follows.
+We call $\pr$ the \defnemph{matrix recursion functor}.
+The source of $\pr$ is the ``degrading'' of $\dgrm$, i.e.~the ungraded category obtained by forgetting the grading on $\Hom$-spaces in $\dgrm$.
+Its split Grothendieck ring $[\dgrmdeg]$ is canonically isomorphic to $\hecke/(v-1) \iso \ZZ\W$, the classical limit of $\hecke$.
+The target of $\pr$ is a certain ``matrix category'' constructed as follows.
+(This construction is almost certainly not new, but we were unable to find a specific reference for it in the literature.)
 The objects and morphisms in the matrix category $\Mat_{|\Wpcosets|}(\hat{R} \otimes \dgrm^{F,{\rm deg}})$ are just $|\Wpcosets| \times |\Wpcosets|$ matrices whose entries are objects and morphisms respectively in the category $\hat{R} \otimes \dgrm^{F,{\rm deg}}$.
 Composition of matrices of morphisms is just entrywise composition (see \eqref{eq:hdmrdmatrix}), while the tensor product in the matrix category is given by the categorical analogue of the ordinary matrix product (see \eqref{eq:prodmatrix}).
 Here $\hat{R} \otimes \dgrm^{F,{\rm deg}}$ is a scalar extension of $\dgrm^{F,{\rm deg}}$ (the degrading of $\dgrmF$) with respect to a certain complete discrete valuation ring $\hat{R}$ (see Definition~\ref{defn:Rhat}).

 The matrix recursion representation $\xi$ characterizes the elements of $\W$ in terms of ``smaller'' elements in the following sense.
-For each $y \in \W$ and each entry $x$ in $\xi(y)$, the Euclidean norms of $x(0)$ and $y(0)$ satisfy the approximate inequality $p|x(0)| \lessapprox |y(0)|$.
-The functor behaves similarly, with direct summands $B_x$ of entries of $\pr(B_y)$ satisfying the same approximate inequality.
+The affine Weyl group $\W$ acts via Euclidean isometries on the root lattice $\ZZ\Phif$.
+For any $x \in \W$, the vector $x(0)$ is contained in the closure of the alcove associated to $x$.
+Therefore we can think of the Euclidean norm $|x(0)|$ as a rough measure of the length or complexity of $x$.
+For each $x \in \W$ and each non-zero entry $y$ in the matrix $\xi(x)$, the Euclidean norms of $x(0)$ and $y(0)$ satisfy the inequality

+where $K(\Phif)$ is a positive constant which only depends on the root system $\Phif$, and not on $x$, $y$, or $p$.
+The functor behaves similarly, with direct summands $B_y$ of non-zero entries of $\pr(B_x)$ satisfying the same inequality.
 Since smaller Soergel bimodules are easier to understand than larger ones, the functor is a useful tool for computations in $\dgrm$.
-For example, by reading off the first row of the matrix and decategorifying we obtain the following new lower bound on the $p$-canonical basis (see also Corollary~\ref{cor:sbim-highordlink}).
-Recall that $\hecke/(v-1) \iso \ZZ\W$, and for $H \in \hecke$ write $\prescript{}{v=1}{H}$ for the image of $H$ in $\ZZ\W$.
+For example, by reading off the first row of the $\pr(B_x)$ and decategorifying we obtain the following new lower bound on the $p$-canonical basis (see also Corollary~\ref{cor:sbim-highordlink}).
+For $b \in \hecke$ write $\prescript{}{v=1}{b}$ for the image of $b$ in $\ZZ\W$.